We all know the importance of good health for children. What can you do to make this school year a healthy one for your kids?

 4. Educate your kids regularly on health.

-It seems obvious but it's one we often forget.
+It seems obvious, but it's easy to forget.
 Taking time to point out healthy choices and to explain their benefits can have a huge impact.
 For example, talk about healthy versus unhealthy food choices while shopping or eating at a restaurant.

 5. Make healthy living a game and track it.